eronalves/mercadolibre-challenge/README.md

 # Mercado Libre Challenge

-Full application with xlient side and server side to provide a list of products using Razzle and React for SSR (Server side rendering provide SEO capabilities).
+Full application with client side and server side to provide a list of products using Razzle and React for SSR (Server side rendering provide SEO capabilities explained [here](https://medium.com/walmartlabs/the-benefits-of-server-side-rendering-over-client-side-rendering-5d07ff2cefe8)).

 ##Stack